You can experience the Lab even in times of Corona restrictions!

 The world of fungi:

-Our pop-up exhibition "Fungi for Future" is all about fungi.
+Our former pop-up exhibition "Fungi for Future" was all about fungi.
 We have developed various activities, experiments and ideas for you with which you can explore the world of these fascinating creatures at home!

 We want to go out and explore the world of fungi with you.
 Where do they occur?
 Which colours and shapes do they have?
 What can we learn from our observation?
 We will sharpen our senses for nature.